-Direct input to support care teams via consultations are also made available by request to help develop their understanding of need and improve practice skills.
-Advice and guidance are also offered to carers regarding specific issues of concern, such as a diagnosis or crisis.
+Direct input to support care teams via consultations can also be undertaken to provide support to the managers and care teams.
+This support enhances the care team's understanding of the needs of the child using a traumainformed lens, leading to more effective application of therapeutic parenting skills.
+Advice and guidance can also be offered to carers regarding specific issues of concern, such as a diagnosis or crisis.
 How to best maximise the use of therapeutic activities in such cases is also addressed.

-Pebbles Care's psychology department consist of four staff:
+Pebbles Care's psychology department currently consists of three staff: